Africa

-Aziz is too small to join the games of soccer played all down the beach in El Jadida, but he's not going to be left out.
+Aziz is too small to join the games of soccer played all down the beach in El Jadida, but he’s not going to be left out.
 He takes his younger brother to kick a ball on the dry sand above the games.
-The 4 year old is delighted at being included with Aziz and rushes around to get the ball and kick it back as hard as he can.
-Aziz waits patiently for the ball to come back between each kick, taking the time to watch the bigger boys and copy their moves.
+The 4 year old is delighted at being included with Aziz and rushes… Continue reading Profile – Aziz

 Profile – Mohammed